jaantollander/install-minizinc-ortools/README.md

 # Scripts for Installing MiniZinc and OR-Tools on Linux
 These scripts are tested on Ubuntu 20.04.
 They can be modified for other Linux distributions.
+Credits for @juanmarcosdev for the helpful Dockerfile: https://github.com/juanmarcosdev/minizinc-or-tools.

 ## Instructions